Not a Member?

 Severe and fatal immune-mediated enterocolitis has been reported with ipilimumab use; monitor patients for signs and symptoms of enterocolitis (diarrhea, abdominal pain, and mucus or blood in stool) and bowel perforation (peritoneal signs and ileus).
 An interruption or discontinuation of therapy may be necessary in patients who develop enterocolitis; management includes treatment with antidiarrheal agents, high-dose corticosteroids, or other immunosuppressive agents.
 Evaluate patients with symptomatic enterocolitis for infection; consider endoscopic evaluation for persistent or severe symptoms.
 Patients with inflammatory bowel disease such as ulcerative colitis or Crohn's disease may have an increased risk of developing enterocolitis.
 The time to onset of grade 3 or higher enterocolitis ranged from 1 day to 33.1 months in clinical studies.

 Ipilimumab can result in severe and sometimes fatal serious rash or dermatitis, including Stevens-Johnson syndrome and toxic epidermal necrolysis.
 Monitor patients for signs and symptoms of dermatitis, such as rash and pruritus; unless an alternate etiology has been identified, these should be considered immune-mediated.
 An interruption or discontinuation of therapy may be necessary, along with treatment with topical or systemic corticosteroids.
-The median time to onset of moderate, severe, or life-threatening immune-mediated dermatitis was 22 days (range, up to 4 months) in patients who received ipilimumab 3 mg/kg; patients treated with ipilimumab 10 mg/kg developed grade 2 dermatitis in a median of 11 days (range 1 day to 16.6 months) and grade 3 or 4 dermatitis in a median of 14 days (range, 5 days to 11.3 months).
+The median time to onset ranged from 11 days to 4 months.

 Severe, life-threatening, and sometimes fatal hepatotoxicity has been reported with ipilimumab use, including immune-mediated hepatitis.
 Evaluate liver function tests (LFTs) and for signs or symptoms of hepatotoxicity prior to each ipilimumab dose.
 If hepatotoxicity develops, monitor LFTs frequently until resolution; rule out infection or malignancy.
 An interruption or discontinuation of therapy may be necessary, along with treatment with high-dose corticosteroids.
 In the clinical development program for ipilimumab, mycophenolate treatment was administered in patients with persistent severe hepatitis despite high-dose corticosteroids.
 Use ipilimumab with caution in patients with hepatic disease; it has not been evaluated in patients with moderate or severe hepatic impairment.
 Concomitant treatment with vemurafenib may increase the risk of hepatotoxicity; in a dose-finding trial which was closed due to hepatotoxicity, grade 3 increases in transaminases (with or without concomitant increases in bilirubin) occurred in 6 of 10 patients receiving concomitant ipilimumab and vemurafenib therapy.